-Integrate with the Fire TV Launcher
+Integrate Your App with the Launcher

 Getting Started with Universal Search and Browse on Fire TV